camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/01-introduction-to-task-applications.md

 The lifecycle of human tasks is mostly a generic issue.
 There is no need to model common aspects into all your processes, as this often makes models unreadable.
 Use Camunda task management features or implement your requirements in a generic way.

-Learn how to define and implement your task lifecycle on the [User task lifecycle](./02-user-task-lifecycle.md) page.
+Learn how to define and implement your task lifecycle on the [user task lifecycle](./02-user-task-lifecycle.md) page.

 ## Task assignment